İsmail Hacıoğlu: Career

 His paternal family is of Turkish descent who immigrated from Bulgaria.
 He started acting when he got a role in a play in the fifth grade of elementary school.
-He studied Theater at Müjdat Gezen Art Center.
-He has been involved in theater plays for two seasons there.
+He studied theater at Müjdat Gezen Art Center and performed in theater productions there for two seasons.
 He played in the private theater of Aydoğan Tamer and Erdal Duman, and then at the Istanbul Youth Theater.
 While he was studying at Müjdat Gezen Art Center, he started dubbing ads.
-While playing in "Bir Istanbul Masalı", he won the theater Department of Mimar Sinan University State Conservatory but then dropped out of the university.
+While starring in Bir Istanbul Masalı, he was admitted to the theater Department of Mimar Sinan University State Conservatory but later dropped out.
 He has appeared in many popular films and series.
 He has numerous awards and box office successes.

 At the age of fifteen, he began his TV career with sequel series Günaydın İstanbul Kardeş.
 He played in hit youth series "Koçum Benim".
 He was cast in popular dramas "Bir İstanbul Masalı", "Beyaz Gelincik".
 He played in Sinekli Bakkal which based on classic novel.
 With his ex-wife Vildan Atasever, he played in Gece Sesleri based on novel.

 He portrayed two roles as Mehmed II and Fatih İkinci in surreal period comedy "Osmanlı Tokadı" alongside Vildan Atasever, Pelin Akil.
-He played in period comedy "Zeyrek ile Çeyrek" which spin-off series of Filinta.
-He portrayed as Üsküplü Ali in historical drama "Mehmetçik Kut'ül Amare".
+He appeared in period comedy "Zeyrek ile Çeyrek" which was a spin-off of Filinta.
+He portrayed Üsküplü Ali in historical drama "Mehmetçik Kut'ül Amare".

 He played two characters in "Mahkum" which won Seoul Best Series Award.

 His web series are "Hükümsüz" and "Ölüm Kime Yakışır".